libscie/dev.researchequals.com/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/271af12d-2f2c-4032-b715-0adca1189116/deploy-status)](https://app.netlify.com/sites/dev-researchequals-com/deploys)

 This repository contains the second iteration of ResearchEquals that we are developing.

 For the in production code (`v1`), please see `libscie/ResearchEquals.com`.

 ## Development

+The tech stack is based on [RedwoodJS](https://redwoodjs.com) ([Redwood Documentation](https://docs.redwoodjs.com)).

+### Local Installation

+We want to make it easy for you to get started developing.
+If you prefer to install everything locally, pick your OS and follow the steps.
+We are assuming you are starting from scratch.

 <details>
   <summary>macOS installation</summary>